Gururaj-Allagi/Gururaj-Allagi/README.md

     o Running production API’s on daily basis using Jenkins job and reporting the issues on Jira tool. o As a tester, involved in resolving the field customer’s issues.

-### 2. Project: MiaB
-#### Role: Software Test Engineer
-##### Roles and Responsibilities:
-    o Automating regression test cases using PyTest Framework. o Attending different review meetings, daily scrum calls and working on Agile Methodology with 10 days Sprint o Pushing Test script to GitHub and running the scripts in Jenkins on daily basis, on every build and on regression period

 ##  ```Company```: Emids Technology (Dec 2016 to Aug 2018)